 Q44.
 Do you have another child in this school?

 Q45.
 Why are you keen on only this school?

 Q46.
 What would you look for in a good school?

 Q47.
 How much weightage would you give to home and school in bringing up your child?

 Q48.
 Why do you want to move your child from that school?

 Q49.
 How will you contribute to the school?

 Q50.
 Which is your next option after this school?

-In case you have any specific school related question, kindly write it down in the forum, under appropriate topic head.
-It will be a great help to other parents in future.
+In case you have any specific school-related questions, kindly write them down in the forum, under the appropriate topic head.
+It will be a great help to other parents in the future.

 If you liked the article, do ReTweet It to make a difference to many more parents like you.